GateNLP/neural-indexer/README.md

 $ ./dc <command>
 ```

+#### 2.1 Changing Embedder Model

+The embedder uses [`sentence-transformers/distiluse-base-multilingual-cased-v2`](https://huggingface.co/sentence-transformers/distiluse-base-multilingual-cased-v2) by default.
+This can be changed in the `.env` file for any Huggingface Transformer model.

+The embedder adds an integer version field to documents, specified by the `EMBEDDING_VERSION` environment variable.
+This can be incremented to distinguish between different versions of embeddings if the model is changed after some documents have been embedded.
+Currently there is no way to automatically re-queue outdated versions of documents for embedding.

 ### 3. Start Project
 1. Run `./dc up -d` to bring up containers
 2. Use `./dc watch-health` to live-refresh the health, or `./dc live-logs` to follow the system logs